Close Banner

 7. Know Your Height Requirements

-Managing a Large Group at Disneyland - FASTPASS
+Tips for Managing a Large Group at Disneyland - Grup looks at phone in front of castle

-When managing a large group at Disneyland, we highly recommend that everyone use the optional paid Disneyland MaxPass service to be able to make FASTPASS reservations via your phone.
-MaxPass saves a lot of walking and keeps the group intact.
+When managing a large group at Disneyland, we highly recommend that everyone use the optional paid Lightning Lane service.
 You can make reservations from anywhere once you enter the park (even from the other park if park hopping).
-Plus you can receive shorter waiting periods in between being eligible to make the next reservations compared to free FASTPASS.

-If you decide to spring for MaxPass, have one person manage the group by scanning each ticket into the app so you all get the same return window.
+If you decide to spring for Lightning Lane access, have one person manage the group so you all get the same ride window.
 It helps if that person is the scheduler or in communication with the scheduler to make sure the plans work into the touring plan.
 You don’t want to reserve a ride time that conflicts with the parade and end up missing your ride window.
+But if that hoppens, simply modify the time in the app. we have a whole post on managing Lightning Lanes with a group.

 9. Pack Patience